Generate new demand

 Result:

-Engine: 5 new planned items created (ignores 3 in inventory)
+Power Box: 5 new planned items created (ignores 3 in inventory for the top-level part; sub-component inventory still allocated)

 Last updated